Luracast/Restler-Application/README.md

 Now Restler should be running in production mode and laravel related components are running under production environment!

-> **Note:-** when running in production mode restler won't detect addion or removal of an api.
+> **Note:-** when running in production mode restler won't detect addition or removal of an api.
 You need to manually delete the cache files under `app/storage/cache`